Synopsis: Imagine feeling like an outsider. Now imagine feeling like an outsider in your own family.

 This story encourages the reader to look at themselves and check to see if they’re whole, or merely existing to please others.
 It lends its strength to the reader too in a way I can’t do justice to in this review.
 It’s just something you have to experience for yourself.
 5 stars.

-Guest review contributed by Coffee2Words.
+This guest review was contributed by Coffee2Words.
 As an editor at heart, this blogger reads every story with care, even to mention proofreading type comments in her book reviews.
 Indie books are most commonly on the menu.